Kourtney Kardashian Enjoys ‘Fall In New York’ With TikTok Star & New BFF Addison Rae

 “Addi x Kourt,” another person gushed.

-“[T]his duo is growing on me,” a follower wrote, showing their appreciation for the friendship.
+“[T]his duo is growing on me,” a follower wrote.

-“[A] beautiful autumn,” commented a fan, loving the seasonal aesthetics of the upload.
+“[A] beautiful autumn,” commented a fan.

-The new BFFs took their followers by surprise with their newfound friendship, although posting photos together has now become common place for the unlikely duo.
-As The Inquisitr previously reported, the pair rocked skimpy bikinis while lounging together in Kourtney’s pool, celebrating the end of summer while showing off their stellar physiques.
+The new BFFs took followers by surprise with their newfound friendship.
+However, posting photos together has recently become commonplace for the unlikely duo.
+As The Inquisitr previously reported, the pair rocked skimpy swimwear while lounging together in Kourtney’s pool, celebrating the end of summer while showing off their stellar physiques.